replugged-org/guide/docs/plugins/injecting.md

 ## Utilities

-There may be some common injections that a plugin may need.
-You can also access this from the injector instance.
-To uninject each of these, the same methods as above can be used.
+Replugged includes some utilities to inject into some common things.
+These can be uninjected the same way as regular injections and will also be removed when `uninjectAll` is called.
+These utilities are available on `injector.utils`.

 ### Message Popover

-In order to add a button to the popover that appears when you hover over a message, you can use `injector.utils.addPopoverButton`.
+You can use the `addPopoverButton` util to add a button to the message popover.
+These are the buttons that are shown in the top right corner when you hover over a message, like react, edit, reply, etc.

 ```ts
 import { Injector, webpack } from "replugged";